 6. Inhale them words ‘Tashi Delek’ :

 The roads end at Soti Khola and later perpetuates from Dharapani after you are done crossing the Larke Pass in the Manaslu Circuit.
 Arughat is the starting point of the trail, but you can also ride up to Soti Khola.
-It's completely up to you where you start your trek from.
-After Soti Khola, it's time to stretch your happy feet along.
+It is entirely up to you where you start your trek.
+After Soti Khola, it’s time to stretch your happy feet along.
 The official Manaslu trek ends at Besisahar.
 However, you can cheat a little by catching a bus from Dharapani.

 8. The Other Networks

 Besides the telephone network, the power in Manaslu Circuit is supplied through solar panels or local hydropower projects.
-Some places do not have access to power.
+Some places do not have access to electricity.
 The charging is easily facilitated in places supported by the hydropower projects.
-But you will definitely face difficulties in charging phones where solar power is used.
+But you will definitely face difficulties in where solar power is used.
 And some lodges have even started to charge a certain rate per hour.